BanDroid/acode-online-compiler/readme.md

 ### Limitations

 -   since it is online compiler, it could only run a single file, and it does not generate binaries.
--   this plugin does not provide interactive consoles for Input and Output (every input is separated by new line).
+-   this plugin does not provide interactive consoles for Input and Output (every input is separated by new line for strings and whitespace for numbers).

 ### Languages Supported